EE4907/SiChuangZhiYao/readme.md

 tqdm
 ```

+### 3. Decompress data

+The zip files of the original data and processed data are inside the 'data' folder.
+Please decompress them into individual folders of data files.

 ## License

 The original code written by our team for this project is licensed under the MIT License.